Chapter 5

 “He just ignores you, like most people,” Yathi said.

-“He is busy with his thoughts,” Eku said.
+“Tiuti is always busy with his thoughts,” Eku said.

-“Come on,” Eku said, confident the others would follow.
+“Come on,” Eku said and started forward, confident the others would follow.

 Deep in thought, a smile lifted the corners of his normally stern mouth at the approach of the tribe’s youngest males.